Coping with Holiday Stress

 All you can do is what you can do.
-Make lists of the things you would like to get done, and then make a list of those things you realistically can accomplish in the timeframe needed.
+Make lists of the things you would like to get done, and then make a list of those things you really can accomplish in the timeframe needed.
 The greatest way to find disappointment in the holiday season is to set unrealistic expectations.
-Writing things down takes the activity out of your brain and will reduce over thinking, racing thoughts, and sleepless nights.
-Stress from the holidays usually revolve around 3 factors: money, family, and food/weight gain.
+Writing things down takes the activity out of your brain and will reduce overthinking racing thoughts, and sleepless nights.
+Stress from the holidays usually revolves around 3 factors: money, family, and food/weight gain.
 These factors can be difficult in managing and can increase emotional dysregulation and unwanted behavioral responses.

 Budget your spending before shopping and stick to it.

-Make a list of who you are buying gifts for and ask for ideas to reduce over thinking.
+Make a list of whom you are buying gifts for and ask for ideas to reduce overthinking